-Besides imaging lens, our technology is also adapted to form microstructure such as lens array and lenticular for advanced application in digital and computational imaging field.
+Our WLO technology is also adapted to form microstructure such as lens array, DOE and lenticular for advanced applications in digital and computational imaging fields.
 These technologies stand in a unique position to integral optical design, semiconductor manufacturing process, and compact packaging service, which are rarely covered by one single company.
 Deeply rooted in core wafer level optics technologies, we provide highly customized optical solutions to many tier 1 customers in the mobile device and wearable front.